I observed an English class at my school reading the recent post by Betsy Childs entitled “Why We Should Legalize Murder for Hire.”

 What’s the point of writing this if your audience already agrees?

 It was observed that the only effect of the article was to reinforce the view of those who agree that our society “celebrates [the murder of] family members”.
-Several students pointed out that this, in itself, is not wrong, but because the tone was mocking this article would simultaneously alienate opponents and enflame the passions of supporters.
+Several students pointed out that this, in itself, is not wrong, but because the tone was mocking this article would simultaneously alienate opponents and inflame the passions of supporters.

 Was this the purpose of the article?

-If you get the two sides all riled up you can’t get anywhere.
+Students wondered, if you get the two sides all riled up you can’t get anywhere.